GabsPere/GabsPere/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 23 years old, currently living in Brazil.
 I have a good english and basic spanish.
 I studied for six months about the basics concepts for Cloud Compute in AWS through the program AWS Re/Start.
-At the moment I'm studying for the CLF-CO2 exam.
+At the moment I'm studying for the CLF-CO2 exam and Python.
 Because the program I'm started with programming and fell in love with this world.

   - ⚡ I enjoy reading, write, watching animes and play games in my free time.
 </details>